Smoky, Creamy Clam Chowder (or Oyster Stew) Recipe

 1/2 teaspoon of liquid hickory smoke sauce (optional)

 In the bottom of a large stewpot, start browning the one-half pound of bacon pieces cut into 2-inch pieces on low heat until floppy-brown.

-While it’s browning, cut up the six large potatoes into 1-inch triangular pieces and chop one onion.
-Shuck your clams or oysters if they are fresh; try to have a pound/pint of shellfish with juice when done — by weight or volume.
+While it’s browning, cut up the five potatoes into 1-inch triangular pieces and chop one onion.
+Shuck your clams or oysters if they are fresh; try to have at lease one pound/pint of shellfish with juice — by weight or volume.

 If you buy canned clams, you will need about seven to eight 6.5 oz. cans in clam juice.
 Although the juice thins the mess, the potatoes ultimately thicken the mess.